nfour/rram/README.md

     - Only runs `*.int.test.jsx?` files
     - `yarn run test:integration -- --watch` to watch

-## BUILD SYSTEM

-The build system leverages `webpack` and `webpack-dev-server` exclusively and all build steps should be done through the npm scripts.

-There are 3 build related files:
-- `webpack.config.js` The base config, used by `webpack` directly
-- `webpack.config.dev.js` Development related options
-- `webpack.config.prod.js` Production related options

-For a custom build process:
-- Edit these files or create variants
-- Wire them up with `npm` scripts
-- Invoke `bash` scripts from a `./scripts/` folder

-There is currently only one entry point, `./client/index.jsx`.
-A bit of tweaking to the `webpack.config.js` can yield multiple entries.

 ## LAYOUT
 ```js
   `/index.jsx` // Routing, initialization & store creation